kubeadapt/kubeadapt-helm/CONTRIBUTING.md

 ## Pull Requests

-While the chart is primarily maintained by the KubeAdapt team, we review pull requests for:
+While the chart is primarily maintained by the Kubeadapt team, we review pull requests for:
 * Documentation improvements
 * Dependency version updates
 * Bug fixes in chart templates